-Students select one of three available tracks:
+Students select one of two available tracks:

 - Semiotics and Future Studies: This track prepares an advance guard of applicationoriented semioticians, leaders adept at seeing signs of Jesus' work in the world--leaders who can proactively guide the church into the future of this era of uncertainty and change.
-This approach helps students transition the church from being primarily attractional and propositional, to being missional, relational, imagerich, and participatory. - Leadership and Global Perspectives: This track focuses on equipping Christian leaders in churches and faith-based nonprofit organizations to confidently, constructively, and effectively carry out the mission of the gospel of Jesus Christ in an increasingly interconnected world. - 3.
-Preaching as Story: This track trains pastors, church planters, and missional leaders in an innovative preaching paradigm that involves three interrelated competencies: doing image-exegesis, building a sermon using metaphor and story, delivering a sermon in an EPIC (experiential, participatory, image-rich, and connective) style.
+This approach helps students transition the church from being primarily attractional and propositional, to being missional, relational, imagerich, and participatory. - Leadership and Global Perspectives: This track focuses on equipping Christian leaders in churches and faith-based nonprofit organizations to confidently, constructively, and effectively carry out the mission of the gospel of Jesus Christ in an increasingly interconnected world.